Eleanor Hobhouse1

 M, #234893, b.
 16 December 1787, d.
 23 September 1833

-Thomas Farrer was born on 16 December 1787.2 He is the son of James Farrer and Frances Loxham.2 He married Cecilia Willis, daughter of Richard Willis, on 18 September 1816.2 He died on 23 September 1833 at age 45.2
+Thomas Farrer was born on 16 December 1787.2 He was the son of James Farrer and Frances Loxham.2 He married Cecilia Willis, daughter of Richard Willis, on 18 September 1816.2 He died on 23 September 1833 at age 45.2

 Children of Thomas Farrer and Cecilia Willis